 Easily find and extract the duplicates from a single list.
-Useful for checking for the presence of the a few duplicate URLs in long list or uniques, for instance.
+Useful for checking for the presence of a few duplicate URLs in a long list of uniques, for instance.
 (See also the free Duplicate Master addin for Excel).

 My free ready-made .XLS sheet for Excel, with formula.
 The second list is a jumbled up variant of the first, with some new additions in it.
 These additions are extracted and placed alongside.
 (Excel is not free, admittedly, but my guess is you could probably get the same formula working in whatever LibreOffice has as its Excel equivalent).

 The code programmer’s text editor.
 Column numbering (though it can’t do what List Numberer — see above — can do); sophisticated Regex (though the more sophisticated, the more difficult to remember and to get it working); Remove blanks lines (provided you can remember the menu sequence within its complex UI); and much more.
 Intensive research is often needed to learn how to do a particular bit of sophisticated text manipulation, and it’s also easy to overlook its most powerful features such as per-line list bookmarking.
 The devs have recently fumbled a move to a different plugin structure, and thus you may need to run the latest 64-bit version alongside an older 32-bit version in order to run PythonScript and older plugins such as Multiline Search/Replace (appears under ‘Tool Bucket’), Column Sorting and Line Filter 2.